Illinois Labor Law Poster.

 Eligible employees can take up to 12 weeks of unpaid, job-protected leave for:

-Birth/adoption of a child
+• Birth or adoption of a child

 6. Illinois Workers’ Compensation Law

-Report workplace injuries within 45 days
+• Report injuries within 45 days to be eligible

-Sexual harassment is strictly prohibited
+• Sexual harassment is prohibited

-Report discrimination to the Illinois Department of Human Rights (IDHR)
+• File complaints with the Illinois Department of Human Rights (IDHR)

 8. Illinois Employee Sick Leave Act

-Employers must provide reasonable accommodations for employees needing time off
+• Employers must allow reasonable time off

 9. Occupational Safety and Health Act (OSHA) – Federal

-Employees have the right to report unsafe conditions without retaliation
+• You can report unsafe conditions without retaliation

-OSHA contact: 1-800-321-6742
+• OSHA Hotline: 1-800-321-6742

 10. Illinois Unemployment Insurance Notice